 How To Safely Use Your Oven’s Self-Cleaning Function?

 Despite the dangers listed above, enjoying your oven’s self-cleaning functions is still possible.
 You just have to take the necessary precautions to minimize any risks.
+Here are some ways you can self-clean your oven safely:

 Stay Awake And Nearby